a-hr-nikolov/a-hr-nikolov/README.md

 - **node.js** + **express.js** for prototype Back-end Development
 - **React** for Front-end Development
 - **Java** as a learning tool for design patterns and OOP

-🌱 Additionally, I'm learning more about:
-- Go for web development in conjunction with Python
 - RDBMS and database normalization, PostgreSQL, SQLite, raw SQL and ORMs
-- Data structures and algorithms for coding challenges with **Python**

 💬 Want to reach out?
 Try here 👉 [**LinkedIn**](https://www.linkedin.com/in/a-hr-nikolov/)